Skip to content

 Examples of Hugh’s work include:

-• Adams & Ors v FS Capital Ltd & Ors [2023] EWHC 1649 (Ch) –Leading James Fennemore in a successful claim on behalf of many hundreds of Claimants in a successful challenge to a fraud on a power the sale of loans totalling some £170m made to individuals and assigned into off-shore trusts to a third-party finance company on the alleged basis that the insolvency of the trusts permitted those transfers.
-Hugh and James were successful following an 8-day trial.
+• Adams & Ors v FS Capital Ltd & Ors [2025] EWCA Civ 53; [2023] EWHC 1649 (Ch) – Leading James Fennemore in a successful claim on behalf of many hundreds of claimants in a successful challenge to a fraud on a power the sale of loans totalling some £170m made to individuals and assigned into off-shore trusts to a third-party finance company on the alleged basis that the insolvency of the trusts permitted those transfers.
+Hugh and James were successful following an 8-day trial, and on appeal.

 • Manolete Partners Plc v Akbar & Ors – Instructed for the claimant in an action for over £3.5m in damages and restitution in respect of alleged unlawful transactions and misappropriation of company assets.